 While these different and whimsical titles or labels are fun, they can’t change the culture.
 Sure, they can create a feeling, but there has to be a management style and system to support it.
 Otherwise, it’s just lip service.
 If Mike Yager went around yelling at employees, he wouldn’t have the right to use the title Chief Cheerleader.
 If my assistant was unfriendly and apathetic toward clients she couldn’t hold onto the title of Director of Amazement.

 So, have some fun and get creative.
-Come up with the titles you want to give yourself and the people you work with.
+Come up with the creative job titles you want to give yourself and the people you work with.
 Then be sure to live up to those titles.

 (Copyright ©MMXII, Shep Hyken)

 Sign up for instant access to Shep’s research report on customer service and customer experience.